ashahrourr/universal-auth/README.md

 ## 🛡️ Security Notes

-- ✅ Uses `localStorage` to store JWT tokens
+- ✅ Uses `localStorage` to store JWT and refresh tokens
-- ✅ Refresh tokens handled automatically
+- 🔁 Automatically refreshes access tokens before expiration
-- 🔐 For production, use HTTPS and implement CSRF protection
+- 🔐 Email is optional and used for account recovery
-- 🔐 Email is optional, used for recovery only
+- ⚠️ For production, use HTTPS and consider CSRF protection

 ---